Humanities & Sciences

 The MFA in Writing program’s famed Tuesday Talks is a series that hosts some of today’s most dynamic writers, giving them a platform to share new work with CCA and the surrounding communities.
 Graduate students have the chance to engage with visiting writers during masterclasses that focus on craft, revision, publishing, and more.

-Exterior view of CCA Wattis Institute for Contemporary Arts.
+Exterior view of CCA Wattis Institute for Contemporary Arts on the newly expanded campus.

 An acclaimed exhibition venue and research institute, the CCA Wattis Institute for Contemporary Arts shows work from artists all around the world.
 It also dedicates an entire year to reflecting on questions posed by a single artist.
 The Wattis Institute collaborates regularly with the faculty and students in the MA in Visual and Critical Studies program.
 Recently, it hosted genre-bending writer and CCA faculty member Dodie Bellamy, who read from her forthcoming novel.